sharadalt/sharadalt.github.io/_portfolio/blocitoff.md

 </div>
 <br />

 Blocitoff has user authentication implemented from scratch.
 Isn't that neat?
+In fact, I had started implementing using 'Devise' gem.
+I felt as I had already decided to use 'Devise' for other applications, Here, Why not implement without using Devise.

 Signed In user can create multiple to-do items, see how old a to-do item is, edit them, mark to-do items as complete and delete them.
 Also, to-do items are automatically deleted seven days after their creation date.